Milleus/rebecca/README.md

 # Rebecca

-Rebecca gives you access to another user's mac PC.
-Running this script injects ssh key into the victim's mac PC thus giving remote access.
+Rebecca gives you access to another user's Mac.
+Running this script injects SSH key into the victim's Mac thus giving remote access.

 **_I HIGHLY RECOMMEND GETTING PERMISSION FROM THE USER FIRST_**

-Rebecca consist of two scripts, one to add rsa public key into the authorized_keys of the user's mac PC and email relevant information for ssh to a third party mailbox.
-The other to remove rsa public key from the authorized_keys of the user's mac PC.
+Rebecca consist of two scripts, one to add rsa public key into the authorized_keys of the user's Mac and email relevant information for SSH to a third party mailbox.
+The other to remove rsa public key from the authorized_keys of the user's Mac.

-## Why Rebecca was created?
+## Use Case

-Rebecca was created for fun :smirk:.
+Rebecca could be modified to easily get SSH access to servers, but its current use is really just to troll people.

-With ssh access, one can make a mac talk to the user, launch random browsers, sleep the mac PC, etc. Some interesting commands to play with:
+With SSH access, one can make a mac talk to the user, launch random browsers, sleep the Mac, etc. Some interesting commands to play with:

 ```
 say -v veena hello world
 open "http://google.com"